{{flagHref}}

 Specific non-centrosymmetric materials

-Relationship with the Field
+Relationship to Field

-Quadratic dependence on the electric field
+Quadratic dependence on electric field

-Linear dependence on the mechanical stress
+Linear dependence on mechanical stress

 Reversibility